 There are also reimbursement considerations, especially across many countries in Europe, and in low and middle-income countries.
 In Germany and Austria, all antibiotics are reimbursed; however, antiseptics are not.
 As a result, German doctors tend to use antibiotics more than antiseptics to prevent infection from spreading, because otherwise they may find themselves in a position where they have to persuade patients to buy antimicrobials and antiseptics themselves.
 In addition, these patients often ask for antibiotics instead as they don't have to pay for them.
 It was also discussed that in Spain, there can be issues with litigation, which may cause clinicians to feel pressure when using antiseptics prophylactically.
-There was a consensus from the expert panel that although the guidance discourages clinicians from using antibiotics on chronic wounds, when they are not needed, it was agreed that there needs to be more emphasis on the evidence that shows antimicrobials and antiseptics are an exception, if not obsolete, in the treatment of chronic wounds, as the evidence shows that antiseptics can be more effective and are associated with little to no resistance.
+There was a consensus from the expert panel that although the guidance discourages clinicians from using antibiotics on chronic wounds, when they are not needed, it was agreed that there needs to be more emphasis on the evidence that shows antimicrobials and antiseptics as being more effective for treating local wound infection than antibiotics.
+It needs to be clear that antibiotics are an exception, if not obsolete, in the treatment of chronic wounds, as the evidence shows that antiseptics can be more effective and are associated with little to no resistance.